isomerpages/mpa-seathedifference/_matchmaker/The Experienced Worker/Meet Alvin.md

 ### MEET ALVIN
 <img border="0" alt="9" src="https://i.ibb.co/CwjzdnB/9.png">

-Amidst a pile of bills and flyers, one titled “Career Advice by The Matchmaker” intrigues him.
-He steps into the Matchmaker’s office and shares his worries about keeping up in a fast-paced environment where his skills may be rendered obsolete.
+Amidst a stack of bills and flyers, one about meeting a certain “Matchmaker”, stands out.
+Stepping into her office, he pours out his worries about how his years of experience may be rendered obsolete in this new, fast-paced environment, that is all about 'tech'.

 ### INSPIRED BY REAL PEOPLE